 Once your license key is verified, the setup wizard will help you connect Google Analytics to ExactMetrics.
 Click the Connect ExactMetrics button to start.

 Now select a Google account to connect it to ExactMetrics.
-Make sure it’s the same account you used in the first step.
+Make sure it’s the same account you used in the previous step.

 On the next screen, click Allow to give ExactMetrics the permissions it needs to connect to your Google account.